 - Safety Critical Software Subcommittee 2010-14

-I believe that Council has three important priorities:
+I believe that PEO has three important priorities:

 - to serve and protect public interest

-- to ensure that PEO regulates professional engineering in Ontario
+- to regulate the practice of professional engineering in Ontario

 - to ensure that PEO licensed members carry out that engineering